1whohears/DiamondStarCombat/README.md

 https://discord.gg/dWgQTRxCJm

-Check out my channel where I'll post guides and other videos showing of the mod!
+Check out my youtube where I'll post guides and other videos showing the mod!

 https://youtu.be/P4Flz0XOtTk